aonu/SEOBestPracticesForDevs/README.md

 ![PageSpeedPerformance](https://user-images.githubusercontent.com/80775241/155672539-a309fbea-1a0a-41e0-8180-6c0fb857cc5b.PNG)

 The ideal result to achieve is green on each section on both Mobile and Desktop tabs.
-Hitting green on mobile devices is harder because, in general, they are slower than desktops, but mobiles are the most used devices in the world, this is a compelling reason to put all you efforts to reach green on those sections.
+Hitting green on mobile devices is harder because, in general, they are slower than desktops, but mobiles are the most used devices in the world, this is a compelling reason to put all your efforts to reach green on all sections from the Mobile tab.

-Google is helping use to achieve the best performance for our website, immediately after the scores we will find the  **Opportunities** and **Diagnostics** sections that provides the necessary changes we need to apply in order to fix the scores.
+In order to help us achieve the best performance for our website, immediately after the scores we will find the  **Opportunities** and **Diagnostics** sections that provides the necessary changes we need to apply in order to fix the scores.

 ![SEO](https://user-images.githubusercontent.com/80775241/155672320-cb3f3b67-fdd2-4340-97e2-4e67e94fcb1f.PNG)